max-drexler/easymq/README.md

 This will publish 'Hello World!' to the 'amq.topic' exchange on both server1 and server2.

-*Note: this is not very efficient when publishing many (thousands) of messages per second.
+*Note: this is not very efficient when publishing many (hundreds) of messages per second.
 Use the following api for better efficiency.

 ```
 from quickmq import AmqpSession